edamontology/edam-browser/paper.md

 ## Abstract

-Labelling, indexing and describing a resource, whether it is a software, a database, or a service is of a great help when it comes to promoting it to various user communities.
-As an example, in Bioinformatics, the ELIXIR bio.tools [@ison2015tools] registry contains more than ten thousands software and service entries.
+Labelling, indexing and describing a Bioinformatics resource, whether it is a software, a database, or a service is of a great help when it comes to promoting it to various user communities.
+As an example, the ELIXIR bio.tools [@ison2015tools] registry contains more than ten thousands software and service entries.
 In this context, the use of controlled vocabularies to describe the resources is of a paramount importance.
 This need is addressed by the EDAM Ontology [@ison2013edam] which proposes a controlled vocabulary hierarchically organized around four concepts which are types of data, formats, operations and topics.

 We here present the EDAM Browser, a client-side web-based visualization javascript widget to help describing resources, and to facilitate and foster community contributions to EDAM.
 More precisely, (i) we review related work and features that need to be addressed; (ii) we describe how these features are addressed by the EDAM Browser; finally (iii) we discuss its reusability.

 ## Related work

 We collected from EDAM users and authors features that a browser should have to fit their needs.
-Hereafter we describe collected criteria and there presence or absence in the following platforms : (i)BioPortal [@whetzel2011bioportal], (ii) OLS - Ontology Lookup Service [@jupp2015new], (iii)  WebProt&eacute;g&eacute;[@tudorache2013webprotege] and (iv) AberOWL[@hoehndorf2015aber].
+Hereafter we describe collected criteria and their presence or absence in the following platforms: (i) BioPortal[@whetzel2011bioportal], (ii) OLS - Ontology Lookup Service[@jupp2015new], (iii)  WebProt&eacute;g&eacute;[@tudorache2013webprotege] and (iv) AberOWL[@hoehndorf2015aber].

 | id  | Feature                                | AberOWL          | BioPortal| OLS              | WebProtégé       |
 |:---:|----------------------------------------|:-------------------:|:-----------:|:-------------------:|:-------------------:|